tersesystems/echopraxia-plusscala/README.md

 neverLogger.error("I will never log") // no-op
 ```

-Because the JVM is very good at optimizing out no-op methods, using `Condition.never` can enable zero-overhead logging, in the style of [zerolog](https://github.com/obsidiandynamics/zerolog).
+Because the JVM is very good at optimizing out no-op methods, using `Condition.never` is only ~1ns overhead over a straight call.

 ## Source Info